GottaYotta/PixelSDK/README.md

 ```

 **Step 6:** Include your custom filter in the list of available filters.
-Do this before your present the ContainerController or EditController.
+Do this before you present the ContainerController or EditController.

 ```swift
 PixelSDK.shared.availablePrimaryFilters = {